A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

-After the simulation study is completed, the trainee is invited to fill out a questionnaire adopted from \cite{gabriel2016workload} and revised for TASBID.
-Table \ref{table:scales} list the six aspects the questionnaire asks. ``Time Pressure", ``Frustration", and ``In-task Feedback" are three aspects asked regarding the overall simulation study. ``Performance", ``Mental Demand", and ``Physical Demand" are asked with respect to each phase or task of the inspection, including calibration, taking-off, individual tasks 1$\sim$4, and landing.
-The response to questions are on a five-point likert scale: strongly agree (1), agree (2), neutral (3), disagree (4), and strongly disagree (5). ``Strongly agree" stands for the most positive response, and ``strongly disagree" stands for the most negative response.
+After a simulation training is completed, the trainee is invited to fill out a questionnaire adopted from \cite{gabriel2016workload} and revised for TASBID.
+The questionnaire complements the objective assessment of TASBID.
+TABLE \ref{table:scales} lists the six aspects that the questionnaire asks. ``Time Pressure", ``Frustration", and ``In-task Feedback" are three aspects asked regarding the overall simulated inspection. ``Performance", ``Mental Demand", and ``Physical Demand" are asked with respect to each phase or task of the inspection, including calibration, taking-off, individual tasks 1$\sim$4, and landing.
+Responses to questions are on a five-point likert scale: strongly agree (1), agree (2), neutral (3), disagree (4), and strongly disagree (5). ``Strongly agree" stands for the most positive response, and ``strongly disagree" stands for the most negative response.

-Heavy physical or cognitive load may cause frustration and time pressure, and these psychological states may further influence the task performance.
+Heavy physical or mental demand may cause frustration and time pressure, and these psychological states may further influence the task performance.
 In-task feedback may mitigate the negative effect of the physical and mental loads posed on inspectors.
-The questionnaire can assist in causation analysis of the aforementioned relationship among causal factors (physical and mental demands), human states (time pressure and frustration), task performance, and the moderator (in-task feedback).
+The questionnaire can assist in causation analysis of the aforementioned relationship among causal factors (physical and mental demands), psychological states (time pressure and frustration), task performance, and the moderator (in-task feedback).